johanohly/AirTrail/CONTRIBUTING.md

 - `fix: ` prefix in the title indicates that PR is a bug fix.
 - `feat: ` prefix in the title indicates that PR is a feature.
 - `docs: ` prefix in the title indicates that PR is only related to the documentation.
-- `chore: ` prefix in the title indicates that PR is only related to cleanup in the project.
+- `chore: ` prefix in the title indicates that PR is only related to clean up in the project.
 - `test: ` prefix in the title indicates that PR is only related to tests.
 - `refactor: ` prefix in the title indicates that PR is only related to refactoring.